sts10/fgift/README.markdown

 ## Notes on randomness

-For an investigation into how "random" the selections this programs makes, see [Notes on randomness document](./notes-on-randomness.markdown).
+For an investigation into how "random" the selections this programs makes, see ["Notes on Randomness" document](./notes-on-randomness.markdown).